Keep your child safe on WhatsApp

 2. Remind your child to be careful about what they share

-So encourage your child to think carefully about what they share and with who.
-Before they share anything, tell them to ask themselves: “would I want others to see what I’m about to send?”
+So before they share anything, tell them to ask themselves: “Would I want others to see what I’m about to send?”

 3. Remind your child they can leave group chats

 If they see something they’re not comfortable with in a group chat, or are in a chat with someone they don’t know and are uncomfortable with, they should leave the group.
 To do this:

 - On an iPhone, go into the group chat, tap the group subject, then > Exit group > Exit group